 - Air filter: While an air conditioner can function without the air filter, dust and dirt in the air would quickly collect on A/C components and possibly damage them without the filter in place.
 Install an efficient enough filter and you can even improve indoor air quality while the air conditioner operates.

 - Thermostat: This is the control center of the entire air conditioning process, reading the indoor temperature and telling the air conditioner when to turn on and off.
 You change temperature settings here based on your needs.
 The higher you set the thermostat, the lower your cooling bills will be.

-For more information about air conditioning, please contact Roth Heating & Cooling, Plumbing & Electrical, serving Portland homeowners since 1976.
+For more information about air conditioning, please contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services, serving Portland homeowners since 1976.
 Our team of experienced Portland air conditioning repair, installation, and maintenance technicians will walk you through the process if you want to stay informed about the work we're doing to your AC unit.
 No matter the issue you have keeping your home cool, our team is ready to help.

 Call us at (503) 994-9924 to learn more about our service options and schedule a service today.